project-chip/connectedhomeip/examples/lighting-app/nxp/mcxw71/README.md

 The example application provides a simple UI that depicts the state of the device and offers basic user control.
-This UI is implemented via the general-purpose LEDs and buttons built in the MCXW71 EVK board.
+This UI is implemented via the general-purpose LEDs and buttons built in the `MCXW71` board.

 ## Building